jeffbass/imagezmq/README.rst

 **imagezmq** has been tested with:

-- Python 3.5 and 3.6
+- Python 3.5, 3.6 and 3.7
-- OpenCV 3.3 (testing with OpenCV 4.0+ in progress)
+- OpenCV 3.3 and 4.0
-- Raspbian Buster Raspbian Stretch and Raspbian Jessie
+- Raspbian Buster, Raspbian Stretch and Raspbian Jessie
-- PyZMQ 16.0
+- PyZMQ 16.0 and 17.1
-- imutils 0.4.3 (used get to images from PiCamera)
+- imutils 0.5.2 (used to capture images from PiCamera)

 OpenCV is challenging to install.
 I recommend using the installation instructions at `PyImageSearch <https://www.pyimagesearch.com/>`_.